 The 4th Worm Has Turned

-Step 2 is Regeneracy “a new counter entropy that re-unifies and re-energizes civic life.”
+Step 2 is Regeneracy “a new counter entropy (the degree of disorder or uncertainty in a system) that re-unifies and re-energizes civic life.”
 The Regeneracy should last from 10-15 years.
 September 15, 2018 will be the tenth anniversary of the “Big Short.”
 Responding to a question on the next U.S. recession, the median answer was the first half of 2019.”

 Thanks to ‘Tricky Dick’ every nation on earth is kiting checks out of the same USD reserve currency checkbook but only the US has overdraft privileges.
 As Trump likes to boast, “America holds all the cards.”
 The Emerging Market countries are contemplating tossing in their cards.
 Venezuela has folded, and Argentina has borrowed 50 billion from the IMF house.
 China is the Big Dawg at the table, who is using blocked currency chips called Yuan or Renminbi.